Armenian monuments in Cyprus

 Despite its small size, the Armenian-Cypriot community has plenty of monuments to show:

 Nicosia

-The present white marble Armenian Genocide Monument was constructed between 1990–1991 by architect and painter John Guevherian and it is located in the courtyard of the new Sourp Asdvadzadzin church in Strovolos, Nicosia.
+The present white marble Armenian Genocide Monument was constructed between 1990 and 1991 by architect and painter John Guevherian and is located in the courtyard of the new Sourp Asdvadzadzin church in Strovolos, Nicosia.
 It was officially presented on 24 April 1991.
-It features three arches - representing Armenia and the two Diasporas, the one within the USSR and the one outside it - and a black granite cross, the work of Armenian sculptor Levon Tokmadjian.
+It features three arches – representing Armenia and the two Diasporas, the one within the USSR and the one outside it – and a black granite cross, the work of Armenian sculptor Levon Tokmadjian.
 The idea for its creation goes back to the 70th commemoration of the Armenian genocide in 1985, when Catholicosal Vicar, Senior Archimandrite Yeghishe Mandjikian, laid the idea for this monument.
 The monument bears three inscriptions: